 Description & objective

-This training aims to integrate your theoretical knowledge into your clinical practice through bedside coaching, in order to maximize your clinical skills in neuroprotective SDD.
-The ultimate goal in the patient is to maximize the neurodevelopmental potential of sick or premature newborns by decreasing their toxic stress.
+This training aims to integrate your theoretical knowledge into your clinical practice through bedside coaching, in order to maximize your clinical skills in neuroprotective trauma-informed developmental care.
+The ultimate goal is to maximize the neurodevelopmental potential of premature infants by decreasing their toxic stress.

 Specific learning objectives

-Improve your ability to interpret newborn behaviors and cues by observing and identifying signs of stress and adjustment.
+Improve your ability to interpret newborn behaviors and cues by observing and identifying behavioral cues.

 Target Audience